Mianwali air base attack: Further Investigation

 The Security agencies of Pakistan, investigated the terrorist attack on the Pakistan Air Force (PAF) base Mianwali, which found that the weapons used by the terrorists were American made.
-These were the startling revelations which have surfaced in the aftermath of the attack on the PAF Mianwali air base which raisied concerns about these weapons origin and availability with the terrorists.
+These were the startling revelations which have surfaced in the aftermath of the attack on the PAF Mianwali air base which raised concerns about these weapons origin and availability with the terrorists.

 The report showed weapons seized from the militants included RPG-7s, AK-74s, M-4s, and M-16/A4 rifles, all manufactured in the United States.
 Security experts warn that American-made weapons and ammunition are available in Afghanistan, potentially enabling militant groups to acquire them.
 The presence of American-supplied weaponry among insurgents raises concerns about the potential misuse of such arms following the US withdrawal from Afghanistan, including their use against Afghanistan.
 In July, reports indicated the use of American-made weaponry in a terrorist attack on the Zhob Cantonment.
 This incident presents a significant challenge for the Afghan interim government how to prevent their territory from being used for attacks against Pakistan.